 - Provide setup instructions

 To make the Snowplow Python Tracker work with as many different Python programs as possible, we have tried to keep external dependencies to a minimum.
-There are only two external dependencies currently:
+The main external dependencies currently are:

 - PyContracts – Python package that allows one to declare constraints on function parameters and return values.